MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 In Azure Quantum, you can already implement optimization problems to run on various classical computing silicon solutions, such as CPU, FPGA, GPU, or custom silicon, faster than many other classical optimization techniques.

-On the other hand, simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-Inspired Optimization** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.
+On the other hand, simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-inspired optimization** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.

 Azure Quantum gives you access to a broad set of state-of-the-art quantum-inspired optimization algorithms developed by Microsoft and its partners.